Bridal Shower, Kitchen Tea & Hens Party: The Differences Explained

 Like the other pre-wedding events, the hens celebration is organised and hosted by the maid of honour and bridesmaids.
 Guests will be expected to cover the cost of the day, with everyone contributing towards the cost of the bride.

-Now that you have a clear idea of the differences between the many events you can host to celebrate the bride-to-be, get your planning underway by finding the perfect group experience, party product or event vendor by browsing our hens directory.
+Now that you have a clear idea of the differences between the various events you can host to celebrate the bride-to-be, get your planning underway by finding the perfect group experience, party product or event vendor by browsing our hens directory.

 Pretty Zen Hen may include from time to time a link to an affiliate for a product or service we recommend, in doing this we may earn a commission from sales from this, however we only link to products or services that we would use and love ourselves